gilbertchen/duplicacy/README.md

 # Duplicacy: A lock-free deduplication cloud backup tool

-Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md).
+Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy-cli/blob/master/DESIGN.md).
 It is the only cloud backup tool that allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).

-The repository hosts design documents as well as binary releases of the command line version.
-There is also a Duplicacy GUI frontend built for Windows and Mac OS X downloadable from https://duplicacy.com.
-The source code of the command line version is available to the commercial users of the Duplicacy GUI version upon request.
+The repository hosts source code, design documents, and binary releases of the command line version.
+There is also a Duplicacy GUI frontend built for Windows and Mac OS X available from https://duplicacy.com.

 ## Features